tianchiye/HomePage/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.
 social:
-- icon: envelope
+- icon: weixin
-  icon_pack: fas
+  icon_pack: fab
-  link: tianchiye@hust.edu.cn
+  link: uploads/weixin.jpg
 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/yetianchi